bluerobotics/ardusub-gitbook/hardware/components.md

 ### Depth Sensor

-ArduSub supports the use of the MS5837 as an external water pressure and depth sensor.
+ArduSub supports the use of the MS5837 (used in the [Bar30](https://bluerobotics.com/store/sensors-sonars-cameras/sensors/bar30-sensor-r1/)) as an external water pressure and depth sensor.
 A depth sensor will need to be connected to the autopilot in order to use *Depth Hold* mode.

 ### Leak Sensor